Focused Ultrasound Therapy

 Blood-Brain Barrier Disruption (BBBD) for Liquid Biopsy in Subjects With Glioblastoma Brain Tumors

-A clinical trial for patients with Glioblastoma for liquid biopsy has also begun recruiting patients.
+A clinical trial for patients with glioblastoma for liquid biopsy has completed recruiting patients.

 The following studies concern focused ultrasound and sonodynamic therapy.